prestonharberts/bib/Bible/isa30.md

 > Your eyes will see them.
 ###### 21
 > You will hear a word spoken behind you, saying,
->  “ This is the correct way, walk in it,”
+> “This is the correct way, walk in it,”
 > Whether you are heading to the right or the left.
 ###### 22
 > You will desecrate your silver-plated idols